 or with insulation built in.

 The outer shell layer can be insulated or not.
-It may seem unusual at first but the most versatile and effective cold weather shells are fully windproof, but not always heavily insulated.
+It may seem odd that the most versatile and effective cold weather shells are fully windproof, but not always additionally insulated.
 In this way they can be used as the outer layer over any combination of insulating layers underneath.
 It takes a little more time to get dressed this way, but it works at least as well as a large heavily insulated parka, though more cheaply and for a more versatile and therefore more often used collection of clothing.

 Cold weather basic, very warm parka